 And that masterful facial acting still flickers.
 When offered a calming pill by Mary, he can’t resist giving us a brief picture of what his agitation might have looked like without it.
 Anyone who saw his first autobiography – Rolf deHeer’s ‘Charlie’s Country’ – will be glad that his agitation today is so mild.
 But anyone who saw Gulpilil on stage in his eponymous play (directed by Neil Armfield), knows what a hilarious story-teller he is, and the film’s episode from that involving the Queen at dinner can now go on to delight future generations.
 “My story will stay”, Gulpilil tells us confidently.

 ‘My Name is Gulpilil’ is showing this week at some Event cinemas and the old Dendy at Circular Quay.
 I wouldn’t put money on it staying past Wednesday, though.
-Imminent is an announcement from the ABC about their streaming.
+But this fascinating doco will be on ABC TV and IView on Sunday 11 July at 8.30pm.
 Don’t miss it.